reliablyhq/gh-action/README.md

 Reliably supports mutltiple output formats, such as `simple` (default), `json`, `yaml`, `sarif`, `codeclimate`.

-To indicate the action to generate the report in another format, you can use the `format` property, as follow:
+To ask the action to generate the report in another format, you can use the `format` property, as follow:

 ```yaml